rajudev/rajudev.github.io/_posts/2018-01-24-building-a-debian-package-with-gitlab-ci.md

 last_modified_at: 2018-01-24T12:25:10-05:00
 ---

+## Note: This post is a Work in progress.

 To-do: Building any Debian package using gitlab-ci and in the process learn how gitlab-ci works.

 Pre-Requisites: basic knowledge of git, software packaging in general and Debian packaging in particular,